 - Is care safe?

 - Is care effective?

-- · Is care compassionate?
+- Is care compassionate?

 - Is the service well led?

-When we inspect a family centre we aim to:
+When we inspect young adult supported accommodation, we aim to:

-- Seek the views of the children and families who use the service, or their representatives - Talk to the management and other staff on the day of the inspection - Examine a range of records including care records, incidents, complaints and policies - Provide feedback on the day of the inspection to the manager on the outcome of the inspection; and - Provide a report of our inspection findings and outline any areas for quality improvement where failings in compliance with regulations and/or standards are identified.
+- · Seek the views of the people who use the service, or their representatives - Talk to the management and other staff on the day of the inspection - Examine a range of records including care records, incidents, complaints and policies - Provide feedback on the day of the inspection to the manager on the outcome of the inspection; and - Provide a report of our inspection findings and outline any areas for quality improvement where failings in compliance with regulations and/or standards are identified.